MwangiSara/euv/modal-project/README.md

 * package.json: This file stores metadata about your project, including its name, version, dependencies, and scripts.
 It's essential for managing dependencies and running build commands.

 * The Document Object Model (DOM) is a programming interface for web documents.
 It represents the page so that programs can change the document structure, style, and content.
 The DOM represents the document as nodes and objects; that way, programming languages can interact with the page.

+### Props
+* props are custom attributes that you can register on any component.
+You define your data on the parent component and give it a value.
+Then, you go to the child component that needs that data and pass the value to a prop attribute.
+Therefore, the data becomes a property in the child component.